tomor/golang-project-structure/README.md

     ├── doc                         # Documentation (images, charts, more md files if needed) ├── gradle                      # Gradle wrapper
     ├── k8s                         # K8s deployment files
+    ├── pkg or internal?            # No code from the service is not supposed to be used as a library, but do we need to user the "internal" directory there?
-    ├── pkg                         # We might use "internal" instead │   ├── config
+    │   ├── config
     │   ├── application             # Application layer, Responsibility: orcherstration of models, persistence, transactions, auth
-    │   ├── client
-    │   │   ├── externalservice.go  # Domain service (DDD lingua)
+    │   ├── client                  # Domain servicse (DDD lingua)
-    │   │   └-─ anothercompany.go   # Domain service (DDD lingua)
     │   ├── handler                 # RPC / REST "ports", basically controllers from N-tier
-    │   │   ├── user.go
-    │   │   ├── invoice.go
-    │   │   └── product.go
-    │   ├── domain                  # The domain model (sometimes called "model") │   │   ├── user                # Can be directory or go file depending on the complexity of the project │   │   ├── invoice
+    │   ├── domain                  # The domain model (sometimes called "model") │   └── repository              # Persistence "ports"
-    │   │   └── product
-    │   └── repository              # Persistence "ports"
-    │       ├── usermemory.go
-    │       └── userpostgres.go
     ├── .gitignore
     ├── docker-compose.yml
     ├── go.mod